 - Retirement– To set up retirement goals in Betterment, link up your external accounts to the goals you've set within the service, and your entire retirement balance will show up in the Summary tab.
 Betterment will alert you to any allocations found in your external account that doesn't fit with the platform's advice.
 It will also show you a preview of what your money would look like if you chose to roll over your external accounts into Betterment.

 - Taxes – Betterment helps you save on taxes by automating tax-saving strategies, so it’s one less thing for you to worry about.
-They do this by automatically applying tax-loss harvesting to your account and using asset location.
+It does this by automatically applying tax-loss harvesting to your account and using asset location.
 Essentially, this means that assets expected to be taxed at a higher rate will be placed in tax-advantaged accounts like IRAs and 401(k)s when possible.
 In contrast, investments with lower tax rates are placed in your taxable investing accounts.

 Betterment offers both phone and email customer support for all of its cash and investment accounts.
 Betterment's phone support is available Monday to Friday from 9:00 am-6:00 pm (ET).